Midsummer: Norway

-As in Denmark, Sankthansaften is celebrated on June 23 in Norway.
+As in Denmark, Sankthansaften is celebrated on 23 June in Norway.
 The day is also called Jonsok, which means "John's wake", important in Roman Catholic times with pilgrimages to churches and holy springs.
 For instance, up until 1840, there was a pilgrimage to the Røldal Stave Church in Røldal (southwest Norway) whose crucifix was said to have healing powers.
 Today, however, Sankthansaften is largely regarded as a secular or even pre-Christian event.

+Midsummer day, Sankthansdagen, 24 June, was a public holiday in Norway until 1770.
+In Vestfold county, it was re-introduced in the early 20th century, until the 1990s.
+The city of Sandefjord kept up the tradition.
+In the city of Tønsberg, the holiday was turned into a flexible day off for municipal workers in 2011 and abolished completely in 2014.
+Labor unions sued to get the holiday – or a flexible day off – re-introduced, but lost the case in 2016.

 In most places, the main event is the burning of a large bonfire.
 In Western Norway, a custom of arranging mock weddings, both between adults and between children, is still kept alive.
 The wedding was meant to symbolize the blossoming of new life.
 Such weddings are known to have taken place in the 1800s, but the custom is believed to be older.

 It is also said that, if a girl puts flowers under her pillow that night, she will dream of her future husband.

 Poland

 Especially in northern Poland – the Eastern Pomeranian and Kashubian regions – midsummer is celebrated on 21 or 22 June.
 Girls throw wreaths made of flowers and candles into the Baltic Sea, and into lakes or rivers.
-The midsummer day celebration starts at about 8:00 p.m. and lasts all night until sunrise.
+The Midsummer day celebration starts at about 8:00 p.m. and lasts all night until sunrise.
 People celebrate this special day every year and call it Noc Świętojańska which means St. John's Night.
-On that day in big Polish cities (like Warsaw and Kraków) there are many organized events, the most popular event being in Kraków, called the Wianki, which means wreaths.
-In many parts of Poland the Summer solstice is celebrated as Kupala Night.
+On that day in big Polish cities (like Warsaw and Kraków), there are many organized events, the most popular event being in Kraków, called the Wianki, which means wreaths.
+In many parts of Poland, the Summer solstice is celebrated as Kupala Night.
 Also, an important tradition is looking in the forest for the flower of the fern (as fern does not flower, this means something impossible to find without an interference of magic).
 Jumping above bonfires used to be a widely spread custom too.